 This program includes the application of toxicological knowledge and risk assessment and prepares students for a variety of job opportunities following its completion as well as for further study in graduate research or professional programs such as Medicine, Dentistry, and Pharmacy.
 (Note: Students interested in professional programs should contact the respective faculties to inquire about specific transfer credits.)
 Many graduates of the Biomedical Toxicology major program pursue careers in scientific research, forensic science, nutrition and food sciences, governmental agencies, consulting agencies, and industrial settings including the pharmaceutical and chemical industries.

 This is a limited enrolment program.
 Students must have completed 8.0 credits and meet the requirements listed below to enroll.
-NOTE: Students interested in this program should initially apply to the general Major (ASMAJ2675) after their first year of study.
+Students interested in this program should initially apply to the general Major (ASMAJ2675) after their first year of study.
 Following their second year of study, students in ASMAJ2675 must choose to pursue either the Pharmacology Major (ASMAJ2082) or the Biomedical Toxicology Major (ASMAJ2573).

 Variable Minimum Grade or Variable Minimum Grade Average

 To ensure that students admitted to the program will be successful, applicants with a final grade lower than 65% in any of these courses, or a combined grade average lower than 70% in these required courses will not be considered for admission.
-Please note that obtaining this minimum final grade or minimum grade average does not guarantee admission to the program.
+Please note that obtaining this minimum final grade and minimum grade average does not guarantee admission to the program.

-Applications from students lacking numerical grades in one or more of the specified prerequisites, or students applying in their second or later years, may be considered on the basis of their entire academic record and the availability of space in the program.
+Applications from students lacking numerical grades in one or more of the specified enrolment requirements, or students applying in their second or later years, may be considered on the basis of their entire academic record and the availability of space in the program.
 In addition to applying through ACORN, students applying in their second year or later are asked to please contact the department directly at firstname.lastname@example.org, specify which program you would like to be considered for, and provide your student number.
 Please consult the Arts & Science Program Toolkit for more information on program enrolment.

 - While it is difficult to predict what will be competitive course marks and average in a given year, based on previous years, the estimate is: course marks = mid 80s; average = mid 80s.